-Next, the absence of the square here feels conspicuous, but it turns out that Sasha’s father, as the artist of this very image, is intimately associated with squares and cubes.
-In this part of the novel, Sasha describes her father’s existence in this way: “He has this weird two-room apartment.
+Next, square is conspicuously absent here, but it turns out that Sasha’s father, as the artist of this image, is intimately associated with squares and cubes, as seen in Sasha’s description of her father’s living quarters: “He has this weird two-room apartment.
 The rooms are perfect cubes, as tall as they are wide, and the windows are perfectly square.
 I think somebody built it as an experiment.
 Live in a cube!
 Equilibrium through space!”
 (Ulinich 2007, 308).
-It is significant that it is not ultimately her father who provides a home for her – it is quite the opposite, in fact.
+Significantly, it is not her father who ultimately provides a home for her—quite the opposite, in fact.
 Her quest for him is now over and has ended in enormous disappointment but also in freedom.
-Subsequently, there is yet another way to interpret the lack of a square here: through the very act of her journeying, Sasha has in effect created a square.
-Brooklyn is the fourth place that closes a square (after Asbestos 2, Phoenix, and Chicago) she has been in this episodic novel, and it is where she will put down her roots.
+There is yet another way to interpret the lack of a square here—through the very act of her journeying, Sasha has, in effect, created a square, closed by her fourth location of Brooklyn (after Asbestos 2, Phoenix, and Chicago), the final stop in the path of her travels in this episodic novel, and where she will put down her roots.

-In this section of the novel, Sasha comes to see her father, whom she had idealized for so long, as an “amoeba,” just surviving without any agency (Ulinich 2007, 307).
-Unlike him, Sasha is resilient and experienced when it comes to trees.
-When she was little, she was told she had to be a tree in the school pageant, while all the other girls in her class would be Snowflake Fairies.
-When she asked why she couldn’t be a fairy like the other girls, her father, realizing that she would “bear the weight of her difference” throughout her life, told her to look in the mirror (Ulinich 2007, 13-14).
+In this section of the novel, Sasha comes to view her father, whom she had idealized for so long, as an “amoeba”—an organism surviving without any agency (Ulinich 2007, 307).
+Unlike him, Sasha has resilience, expressed, as it happens, through her own experience as a tree.
+When she was little, she was instructed to play the role of a tree in the school pageant while all the other girls in her class would be Snowflake Fairies.
+When she asked why she couldn’t be a fairy like the other girls, her father, realizing that she would “bear the weight of her difference” throughout her life, told her to look in the mirror (Ulinich 2007, 13–14).
 Ulinich’s illustration of the tree brilliantly encapsulates the novel’s denouement.
 Sasha has proven she is a survivor.
-She escaped three oppressive situations, finding her father against all odds…only to realize she doesn’t need him.
+She escapes three oppressive situations and finds her father against all odds, only to realize she does not need him.

-Most interestingly, this tree enhances our reading of this text in another fruitful direction.
-Ulinich amplifies Sasha’s story by placing it within the much larger context of so many other immigrants in America.
-I am referring to an intertextual reference to the 1943 American novel A Tree Grows in Brooklyn by Betty Smith, which comes to the fore most clearly with the help of this illustration.
-The core metaphor of this celebrated literary classic is the Tree of Heaven; against all odds it survives and continues to grow without any care in its destitute urban environment.
-This driving metaphor, combined with certain facts about the protagonist, suggest that Smith’s great American novel serves as a powerful subtext to Petropolis.
-The parallels are notable – down to the dysfunctional origin stories of both female protagonists: much like Sasha’s, Francie negotiates “a hard-working and emotionally remote mother” (Therrien 1999, 98) and a father who is “lazy, intemperate, of weak character, a bad provider, and apparently unwilling to reform, despite his knowledge that he is harming his family” (Therrien 1999, 99-100).
-Employing this borrowed canonical American metaphor hints to the successful acculturation of both the protagonist and her author, both of whom are buttressed by the inspiring success of the American female protagonist and her American female author.
+Most interestingly, this depiction of a tree enhances our reading of the text in another fruitful direction.
+The illustration brings to the fore an intertextual reference to the 1943 American novel A Tree Grows in Brooklyn by Betty Smith, which places Sasha’s story within the much larger context of the experience of so many other immigrants in America.
+The core metaphor of this celebrated literary classic is the Tree of Heaven—a tree that somehow survives and continues to grow without any care in its destitute urban environment.
+This driving metaphor, combined with notable parallels between the protagonists, suggests that Smith’s great American novel serves as a powerful subtext for Petropolis.
+The female protagonists in both works have dysfunctional origin stories: much like Sasha, Francie negotiates “a hard-working and emotionally remote mother” (Therrien 1999, 98) and a father who is “lazy, intemperate, of weak character, a bad provider, and apparently unwilling to reform, despite his knowledge that he is harming his family” (Therrien 1999, 99–100).
+By employing this borrowed metaphor from the American canon, Ulinich hints at the successful acculturation of her protagonist and herself, both inspired by the success of their American counterparts in A Tree Grows in Brooklyn.